geneshki/easy_cdn/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Trivia
+This gem was created because while developing http://yetanotherprettifier.com/ I found only tailored cdn gems and not a single generic one.
+I hope it would be useful.